Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 This chair is functionally similar to the high back bonded leather chair we just reviewed, but it doesn’t have padded, ergonomically sculpted armrests and we’re not as impressed with the seat height adjustment range and weight limit.

-The weight limit is the standard 250-pound limit on most of Viva Office’s chairs, but the height adjustment range spans 23.6” to 26.6”, which again, is a smaller range than the industry standard, owing to the company’s insistence on using what is in our view, a poor choice where their gas lift is concerned.
+The weight limit is the standard 250-pound limit on most of Viva Office’s chairs, but the height adjustment range spans 23.6” to 26.6”, which again is a smaller range than the industry standard.
+This is owing to the company’s insistence on using what is, in our view, a poor choice for their gas lift.

 Again, given the presence of bonded leather upholstery, this chair is a decent choice for light to moderate daily use, but you’ll want to take careful measurements to be sure that the height adjustment range is right for you.

-This chair does not recline, but it does rock back and forth slightly.
+This chair does not recline but rocks back and forth slightly.
 If you’re specifically looking for a chair with a recline function, this isn’t the model you want.

-If your heart is set on this one, you’ll find good lumbar and head and neck support, along with a waterfall style seat and a generous 4” of block foam padding.
-All that to say it’s a good value for the money, it’s just not as good a value as the high back bonded leather chair above.
+If your heart is set on this one, you’ll find good lumbar and head and neck support, a waterfall-style seat, and generous 4” block foam padding.
+All that to say it’s a good value for the money; it’s just not as good a value as the high-back bonded leather chair above.

 Viva 0973 Diamond Pattern Bonded Office Chair